srlabs/phink/book/src/CONFIG.md

-# Phink Configuration Guide
+# Phink configuration guide

 This guide provides an overview of the Phink configuration settings.
+You will learn how to configure the general settings, specify some key paths and fuzzing options, and do some other essential tasks.
+Without further ado, let's jump right into it!

-## Configuration File Overview
+## Configuration file overview

+Here's how a configuration file looks like:

 ```toml
 ### Phink Configuration